jooby-dev/jooby-docs/docs/commands/GetArchiveDaysMC.md

 #### **days**

-Amount of days to get data from archive.
+The number of days to get data from archive.

 ### Examples